Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Introduction

 using

-One major problem with $\kappa$-distributions is that not all the moments are bounded, contrary to Maxwellian distributions, and this is due to the power-law decrease in the velocity-variable.
+One major problem with $\kappa$-distributions is that not all the moments are bounded, contrary to Maxwellians, and this is due to the power-law decrease in the velocity-variable.
 Indeed, one has

 higher moments being divergent, a fact which alters a characterization of the $\kappa$-distribution function at the macroscopic level (for ex. via temperature, pressure, heat flux, {\it etc.}).
-To avoid this deficiency, one idea is to regularize the $\kappa$-distribution function by multiplying it with some exponentially decaying function, introducing for example $f_{\kappa,a}(\bfv):=f_\kappa(\bfv)\, e^{-a\, {|\bfv|^2 \over 2\, v_{th}^2}}$, with $a \ll 1$ a small parameter permitting to regulate the cut-off of the $\kappa$-distribution at sufficiently high speeds.
+To avoid this deficiency, one idea is to regularize the $\kappa$-distribution function by multiplying it with some exponentially decaying function, thus introducing $f_{\kappa,a}(\bfv):=f_\kappa(\bfv)\, e^{-a\, {|\bfv|^2 \over 2\, v_{th}^2}}$, with $a \ll 1$ a small parameter allowing to regulate the cut-off of the $\kappa$-distribution at sufficiently high speeds.
 The regularized $\kappa$-distribution has now a power-law behaviour at low and intermediate velocities, and an exponential cut-off at higher velocities.
-Besides the fact that this regularized distribution has now finite moments at all orders, this strategy is somehow also very reasonable from a physical point of view, as it can be seen as a saturation in the velocity variable, avoiding the occurrence of particles with speeds higher than the speed of the light in vacuum.
+Besides the fact that this regularized distribution has now finite moments at all orders, this strategy is somehow also very reasonable from a physical point of view, as it can be seen as a saturation in the velocity variable, avoiding the occurrence of particles with speeds higher than the speed of light.